Amelia, aged ten and three-quarters, comes to you asking if she can have some chewing gum.

-These gummy globs are not going to go away on their own and Nanton et al. reported a case of a 15-year-old girl that admitted to having had a phase of chewing and swallowing gum and hair three years prior to her presentation with abdominal pain and bilious vomiting.
+These gummy globs will not go away on their own, and Nanton et al. reported a case of a 15-year-old girl who admitted to having had a phase of chewing and swallowing gum and hair three years before her presentation with abdominal pain and bilious vomiting.

 It’s not just the chewy bit that may cause harm.
 Excluding medicated gums (such as nicotine replacement gums)l, it is not just the chewy bit that leads to misadventure.

 And as we all know, unlicensed use of gum can lead to generalized cyanosis, oedema and weight gain, as evidenced by Dahl (1964)

 Amirlak, I., Hardy, J.D., Anjikar, C. and Khaled, N.S., 2018.
 Pyloric Obstruction in a Child- An an uncommon cause.
 ARC Journal of Radiology and Medical Imaging.
 2018; 3 (1): 12, 13.